christopher-woloshyn/blazecraft-website/README.md

-# blazecraft-website
+# Title

-Static website for the BlazeCraft Minecraft server.
+BlazeCraft Info was created with the create-react-app typscript template.